Annaolivia5/School-District-Trends/README.md

 # School-District-Trends

-Pandas and Jupyter Notebook were used analyze school district data to find trends relating to standardized test results.
+Pandas and Jupyter Notebook were used to analyze school district data to find trends relating to standardized test results.

 The following 3 observations can be made based on the data analysis: